TCS-Research/OICNSIM/README.md

 Overlay ICN (O-ICN) Simulator
 -------------------------------

 OICNSIM is a simulator to simulate Information Centric Networking (ICN) based network using ns3.
 OICNSIM is based on Overlay ICN (O-ICN) architecture proposed in the literature.
 O-ICN architecture is an overlay architecture which is backward compatible and can coexist with the current Internet.
-The data exchange in this architectrue can happen though the traditional routers as well which enables O-ICN backward compatible and incrementally deployable.
+The data exchange in this architectrue can happen though the traditional routers as well which makes O-ICN both backward compatible and incrementally deployable.

 Table of Contents:
 ------------------